Tiendil/tiendil-org-content/content/posts/2024-017-concept-document-space-exploration-mmo/en.md

 - Single persistent server.
 - All objects are procedurally generated: from crafting recipes to star systems, social groups, and races.
 - Public opinion and culture are simulated for the ship's crew and population of systems, which determine events and parameters of inhabited objects.
-- Transfer of culture between population groups in systems, on planets, stations, and even in ship crew.
+- Culture transfer between population groups in systems, on planets, stations, and even in ship crew.
 - Simulation of the economy of settlements (planets, space stations, ships) and trade between them.
 - Flows of resources and products between settlements are controlled by players.
 - Development of planets and systems is managed by players.

 ## Gameplay

-The player is a captain of a huge starship.
+The player is the captain of a giant starship.

 The captain uses the ship to influence the outside world and, simultaniosly, manages the state of the ship and its crew, including the multimillion population.

 The player explores space in search of information and resources that help him develop the ship and change the world in a fun way.

-The main player's interest is to create an exciting story of the universe in collaboration or competition with other players.
+The main player's interest is in creating an exciting story of the universe in collaboration or in competition with other players.

 To do this, the player can help or hinder the development of star settlements, change trade routes between them, manipulate public opinion and culture of their population.

-Diversity of gameplay is achieved with help of:
+Diversity of gameplay is achieved with the help of:

 - Conflicts of interest between players.
 - Global simulation of economy and culture, which complicates game strategy optimization but does not violate game fairness.
-- Procedural generation of adventures, events and objects.
+- Procedural generation of adventures, events, and objects.

 ### Coregame